 This page describes some of the terms used throughout the Architecture Checker and this user guide.

-Sets can be displayed in the Model tab in the Main window
+Layers can be displayed in the Model tab in the Main window.

 Sets are not checked via the Check model option.